 Vana began in 2017 as an app to help brands and retailers in the cannabis industry reach consumers.
-Since then, it has grown into an enhanced platform, a fully compliant cannabis shopping network giving CBD and marijuana brands the power to solve their advertising and marketing challenges and ensure legal e-commerce in this emerging and evolving space.
+Since then, we have grown into an enhanced platform, a fully compliant marketing platform, giving CBD and marijuana brands the power to solve their advertising and marketing challenges in this emerging and evolving space.

-The industry is moving at a fast pace and new legal questions arise every day surrounding digital advertising and marketing.
-But by partnering with Vana through our programmatic advertising and commerce solutions, you can gain the insights you need to expand and extend your reach.
+The industry is moving at a fast pace and new legal questions arise every day surrounding cannabis digital advertising and marketing.
+But, Vana is here to help your cannabis brand navigate the complex regulatory environment of the cannabis industry.

-To guide you on your journey, we’ve condensed our learning into seven key pointers.
-We’ve engaged closely with the National Association of Cannabis Businesses’ advertising standards (or NACB), which are applicable to most states’ regulations.
-So you can rest easy knowing we’ve got your back.
+To guide you on your journey, we’ve condensed what we've learned about cannabis advertising regulations into seven key pointers.
+We’ve partnered with the National Association of Cannabis Businesses (NACB) and abide by their advertising standards, which are applicable to most states’ regulations.

 1. Put your license number on everything.

 NACB has outlined standards for the clarity of marijuana advertising and marketing messages to reassure customers that the products advertised are from legal companies, thereby protecting them from potentially harmful and illegal cannabis.

 The standards suggest all products display licensee information clearly and legibly — that includes online platforms where products are marketed and sold.
 Thus far, the only states with a legal license requirement are Alaska and California, but Vana ensures all our advertisements and landing pages include license numbers so your brand can stay compliant and gain trust with consumers at the same time.

 2. Clearly state that your product is for adult use only.